 '

-As part of the ritual of going , parents will no doubt buy their children new clothes and supplies, and take them to the pediatrician for their annual check up.
+back to school, parents will no doubt buy their children new clothes and supplies, and take them to the pediatrician for their annual check up.
 But Mark Helpin, D.M.D., acting chair of the department of pediatric dentistry at Temple University's Maurice H. Kornberg School of Dentistry, says that this is also the perfect time to schedule a dental check-up.

 "So much of dental care is reactionary; parents will bring their children in only if there's a problem.
 But it's highly unusual for a parent to wait until the child is sick to take him or her to the pediatrician," said Helpin.
 "Just as you schedule well baby visits and health check-ups with a pediatrician, you should also schedule oral health check-ups with a dentist."

-According to the Centers for Disease Control and Prevention, tooth decay is the most chronic in the U.S. five times more prevalent than asthma and seven times more prevalent than hay fever.
+childhood disease in the U.S. five times more prevalent than asthma and seven times more prevalent than hay fever.
 Yet it is a condition that is entirely preventable.

 Helpin says that the key to prevention lies with early, regular visits to the dentist, which should typically be every six months.
 In addition to treating and preventing tooth decay, both children and parents get valuable information about maintaining healthy teeth and gums.